 CHARLES RYU (Dad) never acted in any professional capacity beyond the classroom presentations as a student at HB Studio in New York City 30 years ago, where he studied acting for two years, not in order to become an actor, but to improve his preaching skills as a young pastor.
-He is currently the Pastor of St. Paul’s United Methodist Church in Middletown, New York.
+He is currently the Pastor of Morningside United Methodist Church, an English Speaking Korean American congregation, in New York City.
 A concert pianist with numerous concert credits in four continents, he also studied modern dance for a year at former Merce Cunningham School of Modern Dance.
 His language ability includes English, Korean, German, Italian, Spanish and French (in the order of fluency).

 HYANGHWA LIM (Mom) got her start as a thespian at the age of 8 when her grandmother enrolled her in a children’s theater company.
 She thrived.
 Hyanghwa worked as a child actor throughout her childhood and by the time she was in her early adulthood, her career bloomed as she was cast as the lead in Wife of Choonpoong by Korea’s legendary playwright and director Oh Tae Seok.
 Hyanghwa earned Korea’s Golden Globe Award in 1977 for her lead role in Korean Broadcasting System’s Ee Uh Do.
 Currently, she resides in both Seoul and New York.